nodejs/next-10/surveys/2025-04/questions.md

   - Task runner (`--run`)
   - Diagnostic APIs (`--cpu-prof`, `--heap-prof`, etc...)

+Are there any key features that you think should be added to Node.js? (open question)

 - Do you write and test your code to run on other server side runtimes in addition to Node.js?
 (Yes No)

 - Do you encounter any recurring issues when using Node.js that you would like to share with us ? (open question)